Anomalous thermal relaxation in warm ion plasmas: Conclusions

-{\bf Conclusions.-} In this contribution, we have obtained, for the first time, the anomalous cooling of a warm Yukawa fluid with finite-size charge including single- and multicomponent composition including phase transitions.
-Using MD microscopic many-body simulations, we have solved the Generalized Langevin Equation as the system is driven out of equilibrium from an initially set temperature.
-The simulation box, which acts as a heat reservoir, allows the cooling of the sample driving it to a selected target temperature from wall-scattering effects.
-Our results show that the anomalous, non-exponential crossing is highly dependent on parameters of the Yukawa interaction, i.e. the screening length of the potential, $\lambda$, density and the associated width of the ionic charge density distributions, $\eta$.
-Respectively, effectively screened and largely spread ions induce the $T(t)$ crossing.
+In this contribution, we have studied the anomalous cooling of a sample of warm Yukawa fluid kept in a finite box with realistic finite-size ions including single- and multicomponent composition.
+We have focused on a warm plasma of neutron-rich ions as it is of interest for early crust formation in proto-NS.
+We have included early and long-term cooling allowing the system to transition from a fluid to a crystallized phase.
+Using MD microscopic many-body simulations, we have solved the dynamics of the ion system as it is driven out of equilibrium from an initially set temperature.
+The simulation box, which acts as a heat reservoir, allows the cooling of the sample driving it to a selected target lower temperature than the initial one, from a well-determined wall-scattering procedure.
+We follow the thermal relaxation process through the positions and velocities of individual (screened) interacting ions.
+Our results show that temperature curve $T(t)$ displays an early time stretched exponential relaxation i.e. non-exponential temperature crossing, highly dependent on parameters of the system.
+Namely, the screening length of the Yukawa potential, $\lambda$, density and the associated width of the ionic charge density distributions, $\eta$.
+Effectively screened and largely spread ions facilitate the $T(t)$ crossing, thus initially hotter samples are cooling more rapidly than initially colder ones.
+We find that later on, close to crystallization, an oscillatory behavior arises due to the existence of complex-valued poles in the memory function $\Gamma(s)$.
+The amplitude of these oscillations seems to be a decreasing function of initial temperature offset i.e. largest initial difference $\Delta T(0)$ among the sample and heat reservoir.
+As obtained, the normalized velocity correlation function deviates from that with an exponential quenching, exposing the presence of memory effects in the system and non-monotonic $T(t)$ behavior.
 We have also shown that introducing impurities in the mixture, with smaller ionic charge, makes the crossing feature disappear.

-As obtained, the normalized velocity correlation function deviates from that with an exponential quenching, exposing the presence of memory effects in the system and non-monotonic $T(t)$ behavior.
-These novel Mpemba-like features may affect ultradense systems where Yukawa interactions naturally appear, such as screened astrophysical plasmas forming crystals in white dwarf cores, such as the recently challenging measurement for HD 190412 C \cite{venner10.1093/mnras/stad1719} and NS crusts or hydrodynamical electron-ion systems in laser cavities.
+We expect this effect could be present when the warm proto NS crust forms thus being important for induced non-monotonic changes in thermodynamical quantities critically dependent on temperature.
+These novel features may affect ultradense systems where Yukawa interactions naturally appear, such as screened astrophysical plasmas forming crystals in white dwarf cores, such as the recently challenging measurement for HD 190412 C \citep{venner10.1093/mnras/stad1719} and NS crusts or hydrodynamical electron-ion systems in laser cavities.
+More improvements in our modellization should be made before quantitative extraction of trends is made.